lriverawong/dotfiles-v2/README.md

 ## Dependencies
 - stow
-- fzf
-- feh
-- rofi/dmenu
-- playerctl
-- i3-gaps
+- git
-- exuberant-ctags
+- zsh
-- xcape
+- unzip

 ## Dotfiles
-All files are relative to home
+All files are relative to home using `stow`.

-- ~/.config/nvim/
-- zsh config
-- i3 config
-- compton config
-- plasma workspace for i3 wm replacement
-- .profile
-- base vimrc
-- remap script for caps lock to escape key (in i3 config but actual script in ~/Scripts linked to ~/bin)

 ## Insert dotfiles
 `sh stow.sh`